lvarnum/README-Generator/README.md

   [License](#license)

   ## Installation:<a id=installation></a>
-  Follow the command line prompts and a README will be generated at the end.
+  Follow the prompts and a README will be generated at the end.

   ## Usage:<a id=usage></a>
-  The project is useful for those who may need help creating a detailed and organized README for their own application.
+  The application is useful for those who may need help creating a detailed and organized README for their own project.

   ## Tests:<a id=tests></a>
   N/A